-Everyone dreams of visiting Italy, but with so much beauty and great food to offer, it can be overwhelming making your dream a reality.
+Everyone dreams of visiting Italy, but with so much beauty and great food to offer, it can be overwhelming to make your dream a reality.
 Planning a trip to Italy, if you want it to be perfect, needs a little preparation.
 Many don’t even know where to start.
 I decided to take your most asked questions about planning a trip to Italy and answer them.

 You can also have a look at our post on How to Plan a Trip to Italy, including steps and a general timeline to prepare for your trip.